-Help Your Health is a programme for anyone with long-term physical or mental health conditions who would like to volunteer.
+Help Your Health is a programme for anyone with a long-term physical/mental health condition or learning disability who would like to volunteer.

 Volunteering Hounslow finds a suitable placement for the volunteer, which lasts 12 weeks.
 During this time, the volunteer completes a placement diary, reviewing their development and achievements, and receives regular one-to-one advice and support.
 Volunteers on the programme will be supported throughout by Volunteering Hounslow.

-Anybody living or studying in Hounslow with a physical or mental health condition lasting one year or which is expected to last for one year is eligible.
+Anybody aged over 18, living or studying in Hounslow, with a physical/mental health condition or learning difficulty lasting one year or which is expected to last for one year is eligible.
 The scheme is entirely free.

 We also act as an additional point of contact for the organisation which is hosting volunteers.
-If you are an organisation who would like to know more about Help Your Health, please get in touch.
+If you are an organisation who would like to know more about Help Your Health, please get in touch here or by emailing firstname.lastname@example.org.

 - develop an individual's skills and give them new experiences.